-Here are our top picks for kid-friendly eateries near Rockefeller Center, and for more family-friendly restaurant options in NYC, check out our Restaurant Guide.
+Here are our top picks for family-friendly restaurants near Rockefeller Center.
+To find more family-friendly dining options in NYC, check out our Restaurant Guide.

-If you want to go over the top for your doll fans, take them to the cafe at American Girl Place, which serves brunch, lunch, afternoon tea, and dinner with prices ranging from $20 to $28 per person.
-As shticky things go, this one is well done.
-The food is good, service attentive, and the kids love it.
-Remember to bring along their dolls, who get special seating at your table.
-As an extra treat, some nice take-home goodies are included.
+If you want to go over the top for your doll fans, take them to the cafe at American Girl Place, which serves lunch, dinner, and an occasional afternoon tea, with prices ranging from $20 to $28 per person.
+The food is good, the service is attentive, and the kids love it.
+Remember to bring along their dolls, who get special place settings at your table.
+There are several seasonal events held at the cafe as well, including a Santa brunch.
 Meals are offered at specific seating times and reservations are recommended.

 Catch a "show" with your nachos and hot dogs at Ellen's Stardust Diner.
 Photo by Ellen's Stardust Diner

 Ellen's Stardust might be our top recommendation for its combination of decent food and a fun, "theme" atmosphere without a ridiculous price tag.
 The food is typical diner fare, including burgers and hot dogs, meatloaf, and plenty of breakfast foods, and although prices are about twice what you'll pay at your local diner, the retro theme takes Ellen's to the next level.
 The outside looks like an old railroad car even though it's built into the side of an office building, and the retro diner theme continues inside.
 Linger for a while and waiters break into song, singing old '50s rock tunes, standing on empty tables, and putting on a fun show, making this Midtown spot a memorable stop for families.